insin/newforms/docs/react_components.rst

    The Form to be rendered -- can be a constructor or an instance.

    If you pass a Form constructor, the component will instantiate it for you.
-Any additional props you pass to ``RenderForm`` will be passed as options when creating the form instance.
+   :js:class:`Form construction options <BaseForm>` may also be passed to ``RenderForm`` as additional props.

-   You can also pass a Form instance.
-When doing so, make sure you set up the instance's :ref:`onChange() <ref-form-state-onchange>` in such a way that it will also re-render the ``<RenderForm/>`` component when the form changes.
+   If you pass a Form instance, make sure you set up its :ref:`onChange() <ref-form-state-onchange>` in such a way that it will also re-render the ``<RenderForm/>`` component when the form changes.

 ``component``